AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

     or implicitly (inherited from the enclosing scope).

-  Note that we consider here both non-generic subprograms and instantiations of generic subprograms, never generic subprogram themselves.
+  Note that we consider here both non-generic subprograms and instantiations of generic subprograms, never generic subprograms themselves.

   The (explicit or implicit) subprogram contract to check is made up of: